 This looks like a normal column graph, but the bottom of the bar is not clear or looks like a smoke effect.
 The base is not attached to the axis.

 Style 10: Empty Bars with Outlined Bars

-The data bars become empty or without filling any color into it, only the outline is provided.
+The data bars become empty, or only the outline is provided without filling any color.

 Style 11: Similar to Style 1 but Connected Bars

-This is similar to style 1 but the bars are arranged close together as one after the other.
+This is similar to style 1, but the bars are arranged close together, one after the other.

 Style 12: Empty Bars with Black Background

-This style is the combination of empty bars with a dark black background.
+This style is a combination of empty bars with a dark black background.
 The data columns appear like a fluorescent effect on the dark background.

 Style 13: Overlapping Bars